-Smaller companies – e.g. those with fewer than 80 employees – will have a fixed cost starting at £49 per month plus an additional cost per payslip.
+Smaller companies—those with fewer than 80 employees—will have a fixed cost starting at £49 per month plus an additional cost per payslip.

 With PayFit, there are never any hidden or additional fees.

-The coronavirus pandemic demonstrated just how complex payroll can be and how companies need to react to changes in order to keep their employees paid correctly and on time.
+The coronavirus pandemic demonstrated just how complex payroll can be and how companies need to react to changes to keep their employees paid on time and correctly.

-Furlough calculations, not to mention changes to Statutory Sick Pay (SSP), left even the most experienced payrollers scratching their heads at times.
+Furlough calculations, not to mention changes to Statutory Sick Pay (SSP), left even the most experienced payrollers scratching their heads.

 So, when looking to choose a payroll provider, you must identify the areas you know you will need support with.

-We understand how challenging payroll can be and we know that payroll administration can be a stressful and exhausting process.
+We understand how challenging payroll can be and we know that payroll administration can be a stressful process.

 One of our fundamental goals is to remove any anxiety you may have and support you whenever you feel you need it.